Pet Wellness Exams in Charleston, SC

 Our veterinarians and staff at West Ashley Veterinary Clinic believe that prevention is a preemptive strike on disease.
 As a practice, we are known for our practical application of medicine, gentle handling, and caring attitude for every pet and person that enters our hospital.

-Veterinary medicine is a rapidly evolving science, and our doctors routinely attend continuing education to ensure that they are informed about the most recent technological and medical advancements.
-If necessary, our doctors can refer our patients to board-certified specialists in our area for consultations or specialized imaging like CT or MRI scans.
+Veterinary medicine is a rapidly evolving science, and our veterinarians routinely attend continuing education to ensure that they are informed about the most recent technological and medical advancements.
+If necessary, our vets can refer our patients to board-certified specialists in our area for consultations or specialized imaging like CT or MRI scans.

 After a puppy or kitten completes a series of vaccines, we recommend a complete physical exam at least once a year.
 Since senior pets are more prone to health problems like diabetes, arthritis, organ failure, and cancer, we typically recommend bi-annual exams and bloodwork.

 - Vision assessment